HamishGBrown/py_multislice/README.md

     $ python Test.py

+    If you didn't instal PFAC in the last step then you will get error messages from the ionization routines, if you only want to perform non-ionization based TEM simulations then you can ignore these failed tests.
 You can also run run Orbital_normalization.py to test that the ionization cross-sections are being calculated appropriately.

 # Documentation and demos